-ix The hearing before the judge should be inter partes.
-As the order will not be binding on the patient unless the patient is represented either by a guardian ad litem, or, if capable of giving instructions by counsel or a solicitor, a declaration granted ex parte is of no assistance to the hospital trust or health authority.
-The Official Solicitor cannot act for the patient if she is capable of instructing a solicitor, but the court may call on the Official Solicitor to assist as amicus curiae.
+(vii) The hearing before the judge should be inter partes.
+As the order made in her absence will not be binding on the patient unless she is represented either by a guardian ad litem (if incapable of giving instructions) or (if capable) by counsel or dsolicitor, a declaration granted ex parte is of no assistance to the authority.
+Although the Official Solicitor will not act for a patient if she is capable of instructing a solicitor, the court may in any event call on the Official Solicitor (who has considerable expertise in these matters) to assist as an amicus curiae.

-x It is axiomatic that the judge must be provided with accurate and all the relevant available information.
-This should include the reason for the proposed treatment and why, if ascertainable, the patient is refusing it.
-The judge will need sufficient information to reach an informed conclusion about the patient's capacity and (where it arises) best interests.
+(viii) It is axiomatic that the judge must be provided with accurate and all the е relevant information.
+This should include the reasons for the proposed treatment, the risks involved in the proposed treatment, and in not proceeding with it, whether any alternative treatment exists, and the reason, if ascertainable, why the patient is refusing the proposed treatment.
+The judge will need sufficient information to reach an informed conclusion about the patient's capacity, and, where it arises, the issue of best interest.

-xi The precise terms of any order should be recorded and approved by the judge before its terms are transmitted to the hospital.
+(ix) The precise terms of any order should be recorded and approved by the judge before its terms are transmitted to the authority.
+The patient should be accurately informed of the precise terms.